tomcyber2022/CPU-scheduler/README.md

      2. Arrival time
      3. Priority

-**Note:**
+**Note:**:
 -Processes are listed by arrival time.
 If arrival times are the same, processes with lower priority come first.
--last instant should be greater or equal to sum of execution times of all process -Inputs should strictly be given according to the format
+-last instant should be greater or equal to sum of execution times of all process.
+-Inputs should strictly be given according to the format.

 # Execution: